FitSmallBusiness

 Wrap Up

-Congratulations on the completion of another tutorial in our QuickBooks Online Training Course.
-You’ve learned how to classify transactions imported from your connected bank accounts and to create rules that will automatically classify transactions.
-The next tutorial in our QuickBooks Online Training Course is How to Record Bank Deposits.
-That tutorial will teach you to record the deposit of individual checks and groups of checks using the undeposited funds account.
+Congratulations on completing our tutorial on how to manage QuickBooks Online bank feeds.
+You’ve learned how to classify transactions imported from your connected bank accounts and to create rules that will classify transactions in QuickBooks Online automatically.
+Our next tutorial is how to record bank deposits in QuickBooks Online, and it’ll look at how to record the deposit of individual checks and groups of checks using the undeposited funds account.

 ← Previous Tutorial